 libinput test suite¶

-libinput ships with a number of tests all run automatically on
+In addition, libinput ships with a set of (primarily janitorial) tests that

 The test suite runner has a make-like job control enabled by the

 --jobs flag and will fork off as many parallel processes as given by this

 flag.
 The default if unspecified is 8.
 When debugging a specific test case

 failure it is recommended to employ test filtures (see Selective running of tests)

 and disable parallel tests.
 The test suite automatically disables parallel